Brushing and Flossing Can Help you Hold on to Your Good Looks Longer

 Smoking and drinking, particularly red wine and coffee, can stain your teeth and affect how old you look.

-Tooth whitening — over-the-counter and in dentists’ offices — has become increasingly popular in the U.S. and is often marketed as a way to look and feel younger.
+Tooth whitening, over-the-counter and in dentists’ offices, has become increasingly popular in the U.S. And is often marketed as a way for looking younger.

 Experts say although artificial whitening can temporarily improve a smile, you still need consistent brushing, flossing, and routine dental care to have a lasting impact on how well you age.

 Of course, you need to do more than brush, floss, and see your dentist to stay young.
 Your entire lifestyle matters.
 If you want to slow down your aging clock, getting enough sleep, a healthy diet, exercise, and keeping down your levels of inflammation are all key.
 This is some of dental tips for looking younger.

 Continue reading below…

 Our team looks forward to meeting with you and developing a plan tailored to meet your individual needs.
 You can make an appointment by calling our friendly staff at (305) 670-5100 or by visiting https://miamismiledental.com.